PrivSec-dev/privsec.dev/content/posts/macos/macOS Security Overview.md

 If you use iCloud, you should enable [Advanced Data Protection](https://support.apple.com/en-us/108756) so that your files are E2EE.

 You can also add a [security key](https://support.apple.com/en-us/102637) to your Apple ID for extra protection.

+## Touch ID

+Macs support [Touch ID](https://support.apple.com/guide/mac-help/use-touch-id-mchl16fbf90a/mac) for secure authentication without having to enter your password.
+This can protect against shoulder surfing or someone recording your keystrokes.